markowskijustin/Allocation/README.md

 This work begins with 25 years of FQHC administrative data, which I then geocode to identify exactly where these care delivery sites are located.
 Building on my job market paper on FQHC competition, I evaluate the dispersive and attractivce forces at play in these markets for FQHC over time.

 I then transition to the second phase, evaluating the resulting allocation of FQHCs on underserved communities.
-Specifically, I evaluate direct and indirect effects of FQHCs on community-level measures of equity, resilience, and development.
+Specifically, I evaluate direct and indirect effects of FQHCs on community-level measures of equity, poverty, resilience, and development.